Hama-Rikyu Gardens 浜離宮恩賜庭園

 Shogun Ienobu later renovated the gardens and renamed them renamed "Hama Goden" (Beach Palace).
 Successive Shoguns made a number of innovations, and the gardens reached their final form under the eleventh Shogun, Ienari.

-Hama-rikyu is a large skewed square (in north-south terms, a diamond), its south-eastern side flanking the Sumida River, just before the river meets Tokyo Bay.
+Hama-rikyu is a large skewed square (in north-south terms, a diamond), its south-eastern side flanking the Sumida River, where the river meets Tokyo Bay.
 Its 25 hectares (62 acres) contain a lot to wander through.

 To enter the garden, whether at its north-west Naka-no-gomon ("Inner Gate") or its main northern Otemon ("Main Gate"), you cross a bridge over the moat that runs along its NE and SE sides.
 (If you have baggage, you can leave it at the Garden Administration Office at the Otemon Gate.)

 The first thing you will see upon entering the Otemon gate is the 300 year pine on your left.
 This sprawling tree, said to have been planted by Shogun Ienobu when he renovated the gardens, is propped up on frames and meticulously tended.